MIHtmAIL/hello-world/README.md

-There is realizations(common in C) of different things that I used to apply in my other projects.
+There are realizations(common in C) of different things that I used to apply in my other projects.